Mimetis/Dotmim.Sync/docs/Interceptors.rst

             // the User.Identity.IsAuthenticated value
             if (HttpContext.User.Identity.IsAuthenticated)
             {
-                var orchestrator = webServerManager.GetOrchestrator(this.HttpContext);

-                // on each request coming from the client, just inject the User Id parameter orchestrator.OnHttpGettingRequest(args =>
+                // on each request coming from the client,
+                // just inject the User Id parameter orchestrator.OnHttpGettingRequest(args =>
                 {
                     var pUserId = args.Context.Parameters["UserId"];

                     if (pUserId == null)
+                        args.Context.Parameters.Add("UserId",
-                        args.Context.Parameters.Add("UserId", this.HttpContext.User.Identity.Name);
+                        this.HttpContext.User.Identity.Name);

                 });

-                // Because we don't want to send back this value, remove it from the response orchestrator.OnHttpSendingResponse(args =>
+                // Because we don't want to send back this value,
+                // remove it from the response
+                orchestrator.OnHttpSendingResponse(args =>
                 {
                     if (args.Context.Parameters.Contains("UserId"))
                         args.Context.Parameters.Remove("UserId");
                 });

-                await webServerManager.HandleRequestAsync(this.HttpContext);
+                await orchestrator.HandleRequestAsync(this.HttpContext);
             }
             else
             {